karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

  - We will run Jupyter on port 443.
 - PostgreSQL: Port: **5432**, Source: **Anywhere**
 - Custom TCP: Port: **27016**, Source: **Anywhere**
- - We will run the Mongo DB server on 27016.
+ - We will run the MongoDB server on 27016.
  - This will be machine-to-machine communication between jupyter and mongo.
- - This port number is one less than 27017 which has **WHAT SIGNIFICANCE???**
+ - Tip: This port number is one less than the typical 27017 port used for MongoDB.
+Setting is to 27016 may help reduce the number of malicious hits you experience on your server.
-  - SOMEHOW WE WOULD HAVE MORE HACKING ATTEMPTS ON 27017.???
  - NOTE: We can specify what port to use by appending `:port_number` to the end of a URL
   - E.g., `github.com:80`
 1. From the EC2 Dashboard, select **Instances** (may be **Running Instances**).